Antelope10/MNIST/README.md

-# MNIST Jupyter Notebook With Only NumPy
+## MNIST Jupyter Notebook

+Run feedforward.ipynb in Colab to train and test the network.
+The code uses only numpy and matplot.